 Students who are financially eligible may receive a Federal College Work-Study (FCWS) or another work program as part of the financial aid award.
 These students are approved to work on campus to help offset college expenses.

 How it works

-Information on the job application process and job openings can be found at the Center for Career and Community Engagement website.
+Information on the job application process and job openings can be found at the Center for Global and Career Education website.

 The typical campus job is based on 10 hours a week, at the current campus wage, for a full academic year.
 Students may earn up to that dollar amount.

 Although most campus jobs are reserved for FCWS students, a limited number of positions are available for those without work-study status; sometimes these students find positions as teaching assistants, tutors or certified lifeguards.

 International students may receive a similar allotment called “Work Award.”
 Employment opportunities for international students in the U.S. are restricted by law.
 Students who receive a work award as part of their financial aid package may work a limited number of hours on campus only.
 Students hired for a position on campus must complete state and federal paperwork with Student Payroll in Human Resources, found on the lower level of Carpenter Hall.